-Thirty-two of the 88 vegetation types within the coverages provided by Orange County were identified as potential vegetation units containing WoUS, including wetlands, and sampled.
-These 32 subset types were contained within 14 major vegetation units within the Holland classification.
+Thirty-two of the 88 vegetation types within the coverages provided by Orange County were identified as potential vegetation units containing WoUS including wetlands, and sampled.
+These 30 subset types were contained within 14 major vegetation units within the Holland classification.
 These 14 major types were identified as those vegetation units most likely to occur within the riparian corridor.
 Of these 14 types, eight of them had a sample size large enough to allow for limited descriptive statistical analysis.
 The mean for seven environmental variables and four of the most frequently associated species are presented in Table 3.
-The types Fresh Water Marsh (6.4), Riparian Sycamore Woodland (7.4), Riparian Southern Willow Forest (7.6), and Riparian Black Willow Forest (7.7) had soils with a high percentage of silt content.
-These three units also had a higher probability rating for being regulated, which corresponds to soils with the ability to hold water longer with higher silt content.
-The Riparian Sycamore Woodland had a lower rating for being regulated probably due to having soils that were greater than 60 percent content of sand.
-A higher percentage of sand content is expected for Sycamore woodlands since it is typically located in depositional areas in the terrace.
+The types Fresh Water Marsh (6.4), Riparian Mulefat (7.3), and Riparian Southern Willow Forest (7.6) had soils with a high percentage of silt content.
+Two of these three units also had a higher probability rating for being regulated, which corresponds to soils with the ability to hold water longer with higher silt content.
+Mulefat (7.3) had a lower rating because it is scattered throughout the riparian zone and and lacks wetland features at many sites.
+This may be due to having soils that were greater than 50 percent content of sand and 34 percent cobble.
+These soil textures are typically associated with more active parts of the floodplain.

-The two wettest community types were Fresh Water Marsh and Riparian Southern Willow Forest.
-The Prevalence Index (PI), a weighted average calculation using the wetland indicator status by species and their cover estimate, was 1.35 and 1.91 respectively.
+The two wettest community types were Fresh Water Marsh and Riparian Alder Forest.
+The Prevalence Index, a weighted average calculation using the wetland indicator status by species and their cover estimate, was 2.1 and 2.13 respectively.
 The driest three units were the Flood Plain Sage (2.6), Riparian Herb (7.1) and the Riparian Sycamore Woodland.
-These were 4.4, 3.28, and 4.95 respectively.
+These were 3.55, 3.28, and 3.12 respectively.
 The Flood Plain Sage type was dominated by soils with a high gravel to cobble content and positioned on less active flooding surface within the terrace.
 The Sycamore Woodland typically was situated in a position that infrequently floods.
 The riparian herb type tended to be areas that had previously been under some agricultural modification and reverting to dry uplands dominated by weedy herbaceous species.

-The most challenging type of vegetation to associate with a specific soil variable was Riparian Mulefat (7.3).
+The most challenging type of vegetation to associate with a specific soil variable problematic type was Riparian Mulefat (7.3).
 This type, dominated by Baccharis salicifolia, was scattered in the low flow, active, and flood plain terrace geomorphic surfaces.
 This species of Mulefat has a Facultative Wet (FACW) indicator (Reed 1988).
 This species appears to be responding to several variables including moist soils.
 We found this species frequently in the active flood plain on sandy terraces.
 In addition, it occurs on the flood plain terrace in areas with sand to gravel textured soils.
 Since the ecological amplitude of this species is so broad, regardless of its apparent preference for the active flood plain position, we assigned a probability rating of 3 (33-66 percent probability of being a regulated wetland) to this group in the terrace position.